EolnMsuk/PyFirewall/README.md

 ## Important Firewall Behavior

-On first firewall initialization, PyFirewall saves the existing Windows Firewall profile settings.
-The saved firewall profile settings will be restored during uninstallation.
+On each launch, PyFirewall saves the existing Windows Firewall profile settings, enables the profiles, and sets their default inbound and outbound actions to Allow while its managed rules are active.
+On a normal exit, it restores the saved profile settings.
+If a session is interrupted, the retained backup is restored before the next session is initialized.
+Restoration failures are reported and the backup is retained for recovery.
+The uninstaller can also restore a retained backup.

 ## Known Issues